“... I am Mother and the Daughter

 Consider this phase of life as an opportunity or a duty call from your body to restructure your life and reassign your priorities.

-Book a free consultationMenopause occurs when you haven’t had a period consecutively for 12 months i.e. when your ovaries stop producing eggs.
+Schedule a CallMenopause occurs when you haven’t had a period consecutively for 12 months i.e. when your ovaries stop producing eggs.
 You can recognise this period since your period stops at this stage.
 During your reproductive period, your ovaries produce oestrogen and progesterone.
 However, the oestrogen and progesterone levels fall in menopause.

 Hormonal changes in menopause occur due to certain primary and secondary hormones in the body.
 These are oestrogen, progesterone, testosterone, Luteinizing hormone (LH), and Follicle-stimulating hormone (FSH).